General Studies

 • Offer a degree option including studies in several disciplinary areas;

-• Give students the option to complete courses at the Pensacola campus, Emerald Coast campus, and/or online; and
+• Give students the option to complete courses at the Pensacola campus, UWF Emerald Coast, and/or online; and

 • Provide students an opportunity to build upon the associate of arts degrees offered by other institutions.